Using This Site

 The WAI Web site is built using technologies to maximize speed, security and usability for our visitors.
 For optimum performance, we recommends that you view our site using the latest versions of Internet Explorer, Mozilla or Safari.
 As we develop our site, we continually test with and optimize for these browsers.
 You can download our recommended browsers from the following sites:

-Microsoft Internet Explorer version 8 or higher (Windows)
+Microsoft Internet Explorer version 8 or higher (non-compatibility mode) (Windows)

 Mozilla Firefox version 17 or higher (Windows or Mac)